scalable-arch/ECC-exercise/01_Basic/03_10_6_Systematic_code/README.md

 # Objectives
 - Implement (10, 6) SEC-DADAEC (Single Error Correcting-Double bit Aligned Double Adjacent Error Correcting) code
-- Designing an H-Matrix (Parity Check Matrix) with the corresponding correction capability
+- Design an H-Matrix (Parity Check Matrix) with the corresponding correction capability
-- Let's aim to design a Systematic code.
+- Design a Systematic code.
 (Advantage: Simplicity, Efficiency)

 # Overview
 ![An Overview of the exercise](https://github.com/xyz123479/ECC-exercise/blob/main/01_Basic/03_10_6_Systematic_code/%5B10%2C%206%5D%20Systematic%20code.PNG)

 # To do
-- Construct H-Matrix.txt
+- Fill the code.py

 # Getting Started
 - $ python main.py
 - The example of execution can be found at **'ECC 1st homework.pdf'**.

 # Answer
-- CE_cnt : 1000
-- DUE_cnt : 1000
-- UCE_cnt: 0
+- Your code passes all the test cases!!

-If the results differ from the above, please modify the H_Matrix.txt.
+If the results differ from the above, please modify the code.py.

-CE: Correctable Error
-DUE: Detectable but Uncorrectable Error
-UCE: Un-Correctable Error

 # Hint
 - Let's consider the conditions the H-Matrix must meet for 1-bit error correction and 2-bit error detection.